MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

 Connect-ExchangeOnline -ManagedIdentity -Organization contoso.onmicrosoft.com
 ```

-The Exchange Online PowerShell cmdlets and parameters are available to you based on the RBAC role you assigned in [Step 5: Assign Azure AD roles to the managed identity](#step-5-assign-azure-ad-roles-to-the-managed-identity).

 ## Connect to Exchange Online PowerShell using user-assigned managed identity

 After you've [created and configured a user-assigned managed identity](#create-and-configure-a-user-assigned-managed-identity), use the following syntax to connect to Exchange Online PowerShell: